 I was standing outside of the little barracks hut around 3:00 a.m. awaiting the arrival of the motor pool to transport me to the flight line for a 6:00 a.m. departure.

-But because this aircraft, object, had what I thought was a larger than normal white landing light, and was approaching the runway at an unusually slow speeed and wavering in such a manner as if though it were flying through a rough air pocket, I began to take notice of its approach.
+But because this object, had what I thought was a larger than normal white landing light, and was approaching the runway at an unusually slow speed and wavering in such a manner as if though it were flying through a rough air pocket, I began to take notice of its approach.

 I was certain that this aircraft was going to crash before it could land.

 My first reaction was that this object was a helicopter, and the helicopter had lost engine power and was trying to make the runway to land.

-And, in another split second the object hurled itself about about 25 yards to its left and began bouncing up and down again for another five seconds.
+And, in another split second the object hurled itself about about 100' to its left and began bouncing up and down again for another 5 seconds.

-But this time as the object bounced, it seemed to stop abruptly in mid-bounce, as if it had just noticed that I was watching it, and in another split second shot upwards into the atmosphere as if it had been shot out of a cannon.
+But this time as the object bounced, it seemed to stop abruptly in mid bounce, as if it had just noticed that I was watching it, and in another split second shot upwards into the atmosphere as if it had been shot out of a cannon.
 It ascended upwards at maybe a 50° or 60° angle and at a speed faster than any aircraft I had ever seen before.